Monday, November 29, 2010

 Monday, November 22, 2010

-The one that followed us around the house saying "hey, whatcha doin?"
-The one who was always up for a cuddle and a kiss.
-And who actually fit into my lap, shared by brother and sister, and later, another brother.
+The one that followed us around the house saying "hey, whatcha doin?", always up for a cuddle and a kiss.
 The one who will lay wrapped in a quilt and read for hours in mom's bedroom.
-Who includes his little brother when he hangs out with his friends, and gives as good as he gets from his big brother..the one everyone says is the "nicest little boy" is now a very nice young man!
+Who includes his little brother when he hangs out with his friends, and gives as good as he gets from his big brother.
+The one everyone says is the "nicest little boy" is now a very nice young man!

-No matter how old this mom gets, my babies will always be my babies.
+No matter how old he gets, he will always be my baby.

 Saturday, November 20, 2010